AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

   <tr>
    <td>Job Options<br /> </td>
    <td> </td>
-   <td><p>Tap/click Job Options to open the Upload Job Options dialog box and choose options that affect the entire upload job.
+   <td><p>Tap Job Options to open the Upload Job Options dialog box and choose options that affect the entire upload job.
 These options are the same for all file types.</p> <p>You can choose default options for uploading files starting on the Application General Settings page.
-To open this page, choose Setup &gt; Application Setup.
-Tap/click the Default Upload Options button to open the Upload Job Options dialog box. </p> </td>
+To open this page, choose **Setup** &gt; **Application Setup**.
+Tap the **Default Upload Options** button to open the Upload Job Options dialog box. </p> </td>
   </tr>
   <tr>
    <td> </td>